 Although the the Konawe karsts have until recently remained largely intact, for several years now they have been facing threats directly related to human activities.
 The northern foothills of the Matarombeo massif have given way to palm oil plantations, some parts of Matarape Bay have been razed by mining companies exploiting nickel, and the lack of a waste management system in the region gives rise to heavy pollution of the ocean by plastic waste.

-Some of the threats described on this page have already begun to impact negatively on the massif, while others will only really be felt in the medium term if steps are not taken to mitigate them.
-The good news is that there are ways to counter or limit these impacts .
-More details will be posted soon but you can find the outlines of our conservation strategy for Konawe karsts.
+Some of the threats described on this page are already having a negative impact on the massif, while others will only be felt in the medium term, if nothing is done to address them.
+While their extent may be frightening, it is also good to know that ’there are ways to counter or limit these impacts of each of them.

 The worldwide boom in both demand and production of palm oil has led to an explosion of oil palm plantations in recent years.
-This development has occurred largely at the expense of the primal forest , as on Borneo and Sumatra which just 20 years ago still housed many such virgin forests.
+This development has occurred largely at the expense of the primal forest, as on the islands of Borneo and Sumatra which still had a lot of them just 20 years ago.

 Indonesia’s dearth of infrastructure and lack of environmental education, in the context of its dense population and recent rapid development, has led to many areas lacking waste management facilities .
 As a direct result, the country’s rivers are extremely polluted.
 Indonesia is currently the world’s second-largest emitter of plastic waste into the ocean.